maldil/RefactoringMiner/README.md

 The code in package **org.refactoringminer.*** was initially developed by [Danilo Ferreira e Silva](https://github.com/danilofes) and later extended by [Nikolaos Tsantalis](https://github.com/tsantalis).

-Python extention of RefactoringMiner is done by MalDil.
+Python extention of RefactoringMiner is developed by MalDil.

 # API usage guidelines
 ## With a locally cloned git repository